 (Some other languages available upon request.)

 I wanted to make a lopapeysa that was floral but also fairly traditional in style.
 I’m really happy with how it came out.
-Raven LOVES it.
+Mimi LOVES it.

 I spent a long time faffing about trying to get it to work in smaller sizes but unfortunately it just doesn’t quite translate.
 The floral pattern is so dense that it isn’t possible to take out rows without changing it so much that it becomes a different pattern.
 So I’m just going to post the 6 year size for now, then perhaps design something very similar in smaller sizes when I get the time.